 Photosynthesis: The Core Function

 At its heart, a leaf's primary function is to perform photosynthesis.
+The key player here is chlorophyll, the green pigment found in chloroplasts within the leaf's cells.
 This vital process is how plants create their own food, turning light energy into chemical energy.
-The key player here is chlorophyll, the green pigment found in chloroplasts within the leaf's cells.
 Chlorophyll absorbs sunlight, specifically red and blue light, while reflecting green light (which is why leaves appear green to our eyes).

 Transpiration: Cooling and Nutrient Transport

 The stomata also play a key role in transpiration.
 While they are essential for carbon dioxide uptake, they also allow water vapor to escape.
-Plants can regulate the opening and closing of stomata to control the rate of transpiration, balancing the need for carbon dioxide with the need to conserve water.
+But plants can regulate the opening and closing of stomata to control the rate of transpiration, balancing the need for carbon dioxide with the need to conserve water.
 In dry conditions, plants may close their stomata to reduce water loss, but this also limits carbon dioxide uptake and can slow down photosynthesis.

 Gas Exchange: Breathing for Plants